telicent-oss/smart-caches-core/docs/sinks/kafka.md

 A `lingerMs()` of 5 milliseconds means that the underlying `KafkaProducer` will wait for up to 5 milliseconds for additional events to be received before sending them onwards to Kafka.
 This trades off a small amount of latency in favour of reducing the number of requests that are sent to the Kafka brokers.

+## Asychronous Send and Error Handling

+By default a `KafkaSink` uses the asynchronous `KafkaProducer.send()` API so in most cases calling `send()` on the `KafkaSink` will return immediately.
+The one exception to this is upon the first send attempt where the call may block while the `KafkaProducer` obtains the topic and partition metadata for the topic you are writing to.

+Any asynchronous errors that occur are captured and will be surfaced via a `SinkException` on subsequent `send()`/`close()` calls on the sink.
+In asynchronous mode all asynchronous Kafka errors received by the time of next `send()`/`close()` call are grouped into a single `SinkException`, these Kafka errors may be accessed and inspected via the `getSuppressed()` method on that exception.

+Alternatively the caller can provide their own callback function via the `async(Callback)` method on the builder.
+When that is used then the callers provided callback is responsible for collecting up any asynchronous errors that occur and acting upon them accordingly.

+### Synchronous Send

+You can also put the sink into synchronous mode by calling the `noAsync()` on the builder, in this case a call to `send()` on the sink will block until the `KafkaProducer` has either successfully produced the message, or an error occurs.
+This mode may be useful for tests where you want to guarantee that your events are successfully produced before running tests that consumes those events.
+This mode is **NOT** recommended for production usage.

+In synchronous send mode only a single error at a time is surfaced via the resulting `SinkException` so the underlying Kafka error is populated as the cause of that exception, thus accessible via the `getCause()` method.